ar6010/Project-Archive/README.md

 -Embedded Calculator
   This project is a calculator running on an STM32 NUCLEO board with an attached keypad and LCD module

+ -Tiny Shell
+  This project is a simple command shell that allows a user to input Linux commands